 Arguably the most famous Valkyrie from Norse mythology is Brynhild, who angered Odin, the god of war, when she struck down the wrong king in battle.
 Her punishment was to marry a mortal, so she surrounded herself with a ring of fire and waited for a man brave enough to come and claim her.
 Needless to say, mayhem ensued.
 You can read Byrnhild’s story of love and betrayal in the Völsunga Saga.

 In the Saga of Erik the Red, we learn the story of the Viking’s daughter, Freydis Eiríksdottir.
 Freydis was a fearless explorer who fought beside her famous brother, Leif Eiriksson, despite being pregnant at the time.

 Lagertha, whose tale is recorded in the Gesta Danorum, is also known as the “victorious shieldmaiden.”
 She was a Norwegian royal who was captured and enslaved by the King of Sweden after he defeated the King of Norway.
 Released by Viking Ragnar Lothbrok, she fought alongside him and his men.
 Lagertha later married Ragnar, who was apparently not threatened by her awesomeness.
 She also killed him when he brought home a new wife.

 Lagerta famously said, “I am iron and I forge myself.”

 Myths aside, Viking women were ahead of their time.
 They could own their own land, run their own businesses and even serve as clergy.
 They could also initiate divorces and retain custody of their children.
-According to the academic journal, Economics & Human Biology, the favorable status of women in Viking society may have be a contributing factor to the current status of Scandinavian women today.
+According to the academic journal, Economics & Human Biology, the favorable status of women in Viking society may have been a contributing factor to the current status of Scandinavian women today.

-As Stressless celebrates its 50th anniversary, the furniture brand born in Norway also celebrates the 1000-year history of strong, vibrant Scandinavian women and their place in the world.
+As Stressless celebrates its 50th anniversary, the furniture brand born in Norway also celebrates the 1,000-year history of strong, vibrant Scandinavian women and their place in the world.